MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 Subdomain | example.github.io | `io.github.example`
 Email     | example@gmail.com | `com.gmail.example`

 The next level package should then be your mod's id (e.g. `com.example.examplemod` where `examplemod` is the mod id).
-This will guarantee that, unless you have two mods with the same mod id (which should never be the case), your packages should not have any issues loading.
+This will guarantee that, unless you have two mods with the same id (which should never be the case), your packages should not have any issues loading.

 You can find some additional naming conventions on [Oracle's tutorial page][naming].